springfall2008/batpred/docs/install.md

 ![image](https://github.com/springfall2008/batpred/assets/48591903/e6cce04f-2677-4722-b269-eb051be5c769)

-### Predbat direct method
+### Predbat direct Solcast method

-Predbat can talk to Solcast directly, first get your API key from the Solcast web site, then uncomment the solcast settings in apps.yaml and set the key correctly.
+Predbat can obtain the solar forecast directly from Solcast and the Solcast integration described below is not required.

-Keep in mind hobbyist accounts only have 10 polls per day so the refresh period needs to be less than this.
-If you use the same Solcast account for other automations the total polls needs to be kept under the limit or you will experience failures:
+First get your API key from the Solcast web site, then as described in the [Solcast apps.yaml documentation](apps-yaml.md#solcast-solar-forecast), uncomment the Solcast cloud interface settings in `apps.yaml` and set the API key correctly:

 ```yaml
 solcast_host: 'https://api.solcast.com.au/'